 Cooking Tip: Use a handful of walnuts as a flavorful crunch to salads, pastas, cookies, muffins, and even pancakes.
 Or just pack some up as a quick and easy afternoon snack.

 Prunes may be a food that you associate with a sweet old grandmother, but if you plan to make it to old age, you might want to take a page out of grandma's recipe book.
 Prunes are loaded with fiber and absorb LDL, also known as "bad" cholesterol.
 Prunes also contain high levels of iron and may protect you against colon cancer.

-Cooking Tip: Try and lamb and prune stew, or if you can't bring yourself to eat prunes, try drinking prune juice.
+Cooking Tip: Try a lamb and prune stew, or if you can't bring yourself to eat prunes, try drinking prune juice.

 The information on these pages is provided for general information only and should not be used for diagnosis or treatment, or as a substitute for consultation with a physician or health care professional.
 If you have specific questions or concerns about your health, you should consult your health care professional.

 The images being used are for illustrative purposes only; any person depicted is a model.